 Seng House is located at 214 Tanjong Katong Road, Singapore 437007.
 Website here.

-All the new cafes and restaurants that opened in January 2023:
+All the new cafes and restaurants in Singapore to head to this January 2023:

 33 Duxton Rd, Singapore 089497.
 Website here.

 Inspired by the rich culinary history of the region, Quay House looks to create a medley of dishes through the use of time-honoured techniques such as open-fire cooking, fermentation, and ageing.
 Take for instance the Balinese Kampung Chicken, a flavourful dish that’s been wood-fire grilled to an aromatic charred finish, but not before it’s been marinated in a spice paste that’s made of chilli and a range of fragrant Southeast Asian herbs, of course.
 Other highlights on the menu include the Quay House Duck 2 Ways, where the aged duck breast is smoked for six hours over lychee wood before being served alongside a duck confit, and finished with a rich Nonya gravy.

 (Image credit: @quayhousesg via Instagram)